ChangLab/ATACPrimerTool/README.md

 APT requires ATAC-seq bam files to design optimal ATAC-qPCR primers.
 Bam files can be downloaded from public repositories such as ENCODE or GEO or user-generated to match your cell type of interest.
 A list of ATAC-seq datasets from a variety of both human and mouse tissue available from ENCODE is supplied in the APT manuscript.
 APT requires the following inputs:

-`-I (--input)`: path to directory containing input ATAC-seq bam files.
+`-I (--input-dir)`: path to directory containing input ATAC-seq bam files.
 Bam files must be from paired-end sequencing and sorted by position.

-`-I2 (--input2)`: bed file containing coordinates of peaks for which primers should be designed.
+`-b (--input-peaks)`: bed file containing coordinates of peaks for which primers should be designed.
 Coordinates should match the reference genome to which the bam files were mapped.

 ## APT Parameters